bdav-dev/kdm-finder/README.md

 - PyQt6 6.6.1

 ### Run and Install
-To use kdm-finder, download the source code of the latest version from GitHub (as a `.zip` file or via `git clone`).
+To use KDM-Finder, download the source code of the latest version from GitHub (as a `.zip` file or via `git clone`).

 You can also use this link: https://github.com/bdav-dev/kdm-finder/archive/refs/heads/main.zip